 - The Marina Variety Store Restaurant & Salty Mike’s Deck Bar at the City Marina

 Harleston Village has a diverse mix of housing.
 Options range from historic 18th, 19th and 20th century mansions, to converted condominiums (like 55 Ashley Avenue, once the Baker Hospital), to more modern homes and tall condo buildings.
 With the College of Charleston inside its borders, you‘ll find a combination of students and renters along with homeowners.
 This is an ideal location for investment properties as well as primary residences.
 DHM currently has an excellent investment opportunity in Harleston Village consisting of 4 multifamily homes with off-street parking for 20 vehicles.
+We also have a single family home with guest house at 110 Ashely Avenue.
 For more information and help navigating the real estate market in Harleston Village, count on Disher, Hamrick & Myers to Open Every Door…

 Subscribe to the DHM Blog